adaloveless/YukiCoin/doc/build-unix.md

 GUI dependencies:

-Bitcoin Core includes a GUI built with the cross-platform Qt Framework.
+YukiCoin Core includes a GUI built with the cross-platform Qt Framework.
 To compile the GUI, we need to install the necessary parts of Qt, the libqrencode and pass `-DBUILD_GUI=ON`.
 Skip if you don't intend to use the GUI.

     sudo apt-get install qtbase5-dev qttools5-dev qttools5-dev-tools